 Remember, the statistics are collected after you switched the account to one of the Professional.
 Account owners can’t get information about the audience for the period when their accounts were Personal.

 The statistics can only be seen from a phone.
 To see it, go to your profile page, then open the three horizontal lines in the top right corner, choose Insights.

 In the first line you can choose a time period — 1,2 weeks or a month.
 A round with the letter “i” in the same line opens a short instruction.
 Below are the audience and content analysis sections.

-Use third-party services to see the statistics from a computer.
+Use services to see the statistics from a computer.
 Creator Studio is a good option.
 We wrote about it in the article How to post on Instagram from a PC or Mac.
 Open Statistics, choose the Action section to see Site and Profile visits.
 Age, gender, cities and countries analysis is available in the Audience section.
 The website shows statistics for the last 7 days for Professional accounts.

 Connect your Taplink account with Facebook Pixel to promote a brand on the social media website.
 This is another useful tool, which helps to optimize ads.

 Use Stories to tell who viewed your Instagram profile.
 But you can say for sure a user stalks your Instagram account only if they are not subscribed.